LaborCoinCreator/LaborCoin/docs/architecture.md

 * Equal governance weight in Governance V13
 * ERC20Votes-based, although Governance V13 checks token ownership directly

+### ERC20Votes Delegation Behavior

+Registration V4 mints LABRV when the registering address does not already hold the token.
+It does not call the inherited ERC20Votes `delegate` function, and LaborVote V7 does not automatically delegate voting power during minting.

-Self-delegation is not required for LaborCoin governance.
-Governance V13 uses LABRV `balanceOf` eligibility and records one vote per eligible participant.
+A LABRV holder may separately call `delegate` or `delegateBySig`, which updates the ERC20Votes checkpoint system.
+That delegation state is not used by Governance V13.
+Governance V13 checks LABRV `balanceOf` directly and records one vote for each eligible LABRV-holding address.

+Accordingly:

+* No delegation transaction is required to create proposals or vote through Governance V13.
+* Registration V4 does not perform self-delegation on behalf of the participant.
+* A separate delegation transaction affects ERC20Votes checkpoints only and does not increase or activate Governance V13 voting weight.

 ### Minting Model